ge-high-assurance/RITE/tools/README.md

-# RACK IDE - Libraries
+# RITE - Libraries

-There are two ways to add a library to the RACK IDE.
+There are two ways to add a library to RITE.

 ## Get the Library from an Eclipse P2 Repository